 - enhance your perspective of business as a system

-In a six-week summer course, students have the opportunity to complete the minor in an accelerated program.
-Students complete one class per week, which allows them to not interfere with their Fall or Spring schedules.
-Any of the minor courses can be taken during Fall, Spring or Summer semesters.
+Students have the opportunity to complete the minor however they wish, whether in class, online, or via broadcast.
+Any of the minor courses can be taken during Fall, Spring or online during Summer semesters.

 Below is a list of the courses and descriptions.